YKW-Modding/yo-docs/modding-guides/bt/custom-mission-bt.md

 Duplicate the HACKSLASH_BOSS_CHARA_PARAM_INFO_LIST entry of the Mini Boss and set your Mission's Boss ParamID

-**Step 6 - Create a second Param ID for your boss with more HP and Stats**
+**Step 6 - Create a Second ParamID for Your Boss with More HP and Stats**

 The title says it all, Make sure to put the stats in `Min` and `Max` in charaparam